Common Mental Health Issues in Youth Across Australia

 Treatment options include hospitalisation and medical treatment for underlying mental disorders (such as major depression).
 A type of psychotherapy called dialectical behavior therapy (DBT) has shown to be effective in reducing suicide-related behavior in adults and adolescents.

-The LGBT youth goes through issues that will, unfortunately, affect their mental health at a higher rate.
-They’re the main targets of discriminatory behaviour like homophobia, name-calling, and even physical violence, which makes them more susceptible to developing mental health issues.
+The LGBT youth undergo and experience issues that will, unfortunately, affect their mental health and wellbeing at a higher rate than their heterosexual peers.
+They’re the main targets of discriminatory behaviour such as homophobia, name-calling, tormenting, and even physical violence – all of which makes them more susceptible to developing mental health issues.

 Common youth mental health issues include depression, anxiety, ADHD, eating disorders, behavioural problems, and suicidal thoughts.
 There often are more complex underlying causes to these issues, which can only be explored and treated with the help of a licensed mental health professional.

 If not addressed early in life, youth mental health problems will manifest in all areas of adulthood.
-For this reason, adults must take action in order to learn and discuss these issues more freely and without stigma.
+For this reason, adults must take immediate action when any of these problems have been medically and psychologically identified by professionals in order to learn and discuss these issues more freely and without stigma.

-Enrol in a Youth Mental Health First Aid course today
+Enrol in a Youth Mental Health First Aid Course!